LoginRadius/docs/content/guide/shopify/index.md

    ![alt_text](images/shopify-enable.png "image_tooltip")

 5. The Shopify app is now available in the **Available Integrations**.
-There, click the **Configure Me** under the Shopify box.
+There, click the **Let's Configure** under the Shopify box.
 The following screen will appear:

    ![alt_text](images/shopify-configuration-fields.png "image_tooltip")